philthompson10/pyqtdeploy/doc/sysroot.rst

 **PyQtDataVisualization**
     This provides a static version of the PyQtDataVisualization extension module for all target architectures.

+**PyQtNetworkAuth**
+    This provides a static version of the PyQtNetworkAuth extension module for all target architectures.

 **PyQtPurchasing**
     This provides a static version of the PyQtPurchasing extension module for